HThinhN/Knowledge.Hadoop/mapreduce_exercises/ex_2/Ex_2_Paraphrase.md

 Hello everyone this is a sample dataset.
 You need to print the word count of particular words in this dataset.
 => **Result**:
 ![Paraphrase Ex 2](/images/Paraphrase_Ex_2.png)
+(Output of ex_2 when running MapReduce will be different because it has dot(.) in paragraph)